A group of 18 men from Afghanistan were chain pushed back from Croatia to Bosnia, then from Bosnia to Serbia.

 Hence, they walked back three days to Bihać (BIH).
 During this walk, people were giving them food and clothes.
 They arrived to Bihać, where they stayed for three days.
 They had no money, so one individual asked his family to send him some.
 The Bosnian authorities then caught them near the city center and drove them to a police station.
 The respondent again asked to be deported to Serbia.

 After some hours in the police station, they had to enter another van and were driven for 15-20 minutes to the Serbian border:

 They then took a bus to Tuzla and then to another city that the respondent doesn’t remember.
 From this city, they took a bus to Belgrade and then another one to Sid.
 They arrived there after 11 days, most of them sick.

-The respondent has been deported 45 times: 38 times he tried by entering a truck and seven times by “taxi game”.
+The respondent claimed he has been deported 45 times: 38 times he tried by entering a truck and seven times by “taxi game”.